andrewthegr8/Term-Project-ME-405/docs/source/index.rst

-Romi Control Architecture (MicroPython)
+Romi Control Architecture
 ======================================

-This website contains information about a project revolving around a small differential drive robot (Romi).
+This website contains hardware and software documentation for a project revolving around a small differential drive robot (Romi).
 It was completed as part of a course (ME 405) at Cal Poly SLO.